 Shamblin does not stress cutting out "bad" foods.
-She doesn't make you feel guilty for eating ice cream or some other sweet snack that most all other diets avoid.
-She says that you can eat whatever you like.
+She doesn't make you feel guilty for eating icecream or some other sweet snack that most other diets avoid.
+She says you can eat whatever you like.
 The goal is to take the focus off of food and put it on God, realize personal responsibility, and know that the body is the temple of God.
-Her website is full of Biblical references and mentions church quite often.
+Her website is full of biblical references and mentions church quite often.
 On her website she states:

 - I believe that Jesus and God are two separate beings.
 I believe that Jesus is our Lord (referenced hundreds of times) and our God (referenced approximately three times), but I believe that the God of Jesus is God the Father.
 Jesus is not God the Father.

 - Teachers of the Trinity teach that Jesus is Jehovah; they have no scriptures to back this up, and why dont they believe that Jesus is the Son of God and that Jehovah is Jehovah?

 From her Frequently Asked Questions section, she states the following.